-Note: In order to access the Color Correction page, the color setting on the Windows Display Properties Settings page must be set to 16 bit or higher.
+Note: In order to access the Color Correction page, your "Color" setting on the Windows Display Properties Settings page must be set to 16 bit or higher.
 A setting of "256 colors" will not enable the Color Correction page.

-Follow any one of these methods to access the Color Correction page (Figure 8.1).
+Follow any one of these methods to access the Color Correction page (Figure 7.1).